Istanbul: Public services

 A nascent telephone system began to emerge in Istanbul in 1881 and after the first manual telephone exchange became operational in Istanbul in 1909, the Ministry of Post and Telegraph became the Ministry of Post, Telegraph, and Telephone.
 GSM cellular networks arrived in Turkey in 1994, with Istanbul among the first cities to receive the service.
 Today, mobile and landline service is provided by private companies, after Türk Telekom, which split from the Ministry of Post, Telegraph, and Telephone in 1995, was privatized in 2005.
 Postal services remain under the purview of what is now the Post and Telegraph Organization (retaining the acronym PTT).

+Modern Başakşehir Çam and Sakura City Hospital is a large district general hospital in Başakşehir district of Istanbul.

 In 2000, Istanbul had 137 hospitals, of which 100 were private.
 Turkish citizens are entitled to subsidized healthcare in the nation's state-run hospitals.
 As public hospitals tend to be overcrowded or otherwise slow, private hospitals are preferable for those who can afford them.
 Their prevalence has increased significantly over the last decade, as the percentage of outpatients using private hospitals increased from 6 percent to 23 percent between 2005 and 2009.
 Many of these private hospitals, as well as some of the public hospitals, are equipped with high-tech equipment, including MRI machines, or associated with medical research centers.
 Turkey has more hospitals accredited by the United States–based Joint Commission than any other country in the world, with most concentrated in its big cities.
 The high quality of healthcare, especially in private hospitals, has contributed to a recent upsurge in medical tourism to Turkey (with a 40 percent increase between 2007 and 2008).
 Laser eye surgery and hair transplant surgery is particularly common among medical tourists, as Turkey is known for specializing in the procedure.